TheLion-ai/UMIE_datasets/README.md

   1. Download Chest CT Scans with COVID-19 dataset from [MosMedData](https://mosmed.ai/en/)
   2. Use [converterMosMedAiCOVID.py](./pipelines/CT/converterMosMedAiCOVID.py) , specify source and target paths.

-* **KITS-19 or KITS-21**
-  1. Download the KITS-19 dataset according to the instructions included in the Kits repository
-  2. Use [converterKITS19.py](./pipelines/CT/converterKITS19.py), insert the path to your dataset add the path to the kits.json file.
-  3. You can also use these scripts for the KITS-21 dataset but not for KITS-23.
-KITS-23 has not released the labels for kidney tumor labels.

 * **LIDC-IDRI**
   1. Download [LIDC-IDRI](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI#)dataset from the cancer imaging archive